How to Say "If dad goes to the stone bridge, dad can see the stars" in Korean | -(으)면 Grammar

 What does "If dad goes to the stone bridge, dad can see the stars" mean in Korean?

-The Korean sentence "아빠가 돌다리에 가면, 별을 볼 수 있어요." translates to "If dad goes to the stone bridge, dad can see the stars." in English. "아빠가 돌다리에 가면, 별을 볼 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "아빠가 돌다리에 가면, 별을 볼 수 있어요." translates to "If dad goes to the stone bridge, dad can see the stars." in English.
+At the A1-A2 level, "아빠가 돌다리에 가면, 별을 볼 수 있어요." is an excellent sentence to memorize.
+Every word serves a purpose, and the overall meaning — "if dad goes to the stone bridge, dad can see the stars" — comes through clearly.

 Pronunciation guide: appaga doldarie gamyeon, byeoleul bol su iteoyo.